 Adding a good variety of high and low level troops, as well as mixed air and ground becomes increasingly more important as the game progresses too.
 If the enemy has ground troops, drop a Dragon or Minions to kill them without taking any damage.
 Then turn that into a counter-attack.
 It’s all about timing, and strategy.
 This is one of the best yet most simple strategy games I’ve played on a mobile device.
 Another idea is “cycle decks”.
 All cheap cards with one expensive kill card.
 Then cycle through everything fast for a quick defense that turns into an offense as you drop a big card.
 Watch out for Poison or Fireball though.
 A big group is a nice target for the enemy to earn an Elixir advantage.

 Use Skeleton Attacks

 There are multiple different Skeleton troops, and everything but the Giant Skeleton are very weak, die quick, and are susceptible to arrow attacks.
 That said, Skeletons are a great distraction to deploy just before dropping a bigger “tank” troop to do heavy damage.
-Skeleton Army is a great card early on in the game, and recent changes have made them more viable than ever before.
+Skeleton Army is a great card early on, and lately its even better the further you progress.
 They’re deadly when combined with the Hog, and are a great defense.